Hello Brussels. Why so Bitter?

 Collusion Between Government and Multi-national Firms re: GMO Foods

-Do you still have any doubts that NO ONE is looking after Consumer Health?
+any doubt that NO ONE is looking after Consumer Health?

-Would you agree that a number of products on Grocery store shelves contain ingredients that are making us a sicker nation than ever before?
+Would you agree that most products not in fresh grocery isles contain ingredients that are making us a sicker nation than ever before?

 Don't be fooled that this isn't common practice in the U.S. Monsanto, and other corporations selling you food contaminated with toxic ingredients, own the politicians who make decisions about what you eat and what you are led to believe is ok to consume.